TulioHRC/Workout-Planner/README.md

 ## Log

+### 0.3.1v (Basic exercise plan on Home page)
+- Added each plan created in the home page

 ### 0.3v (Basic exercise save)
 - Saving the exercise just in the React logic, but not with any database or cookies
 - Exercise icon in the home page